-As hatred and bitterness began to grow in my heart, I began to hunger for vengeance.
-I woke up early to consider their demise.
-I stayed up late begging God to punish them.
+As hatred and bitterness grew in my heart, I began to hunger for vengeance.
+I woke up early to consider the demise of my enemy.
+I stayed up late, begging God to punish them.
 I wanted them to pay for what they had done.

-All the time cancer was growing in me.
+All the while, a cancer was growing inside of me.
 I was becoming the very person they accused me of being.

 Long ago, my teacher warned me that if I let anger reside in my heart, I would be subject to judgment and even guilty of murder.
-I never thought it would go this far, is that what is happening?!
+I never thought it would go this far.
+Is that what is happening to me now?!

-I feel his presence surround me.
-I hear his words of love and mercy.
-“Child, why have you done this to yourself?
+His presence surrounds me.
+I hear his words of love and mercy, "Child, why have you done this to yourself?
 I warned you to stay away from bitterness and anger."

-“Please help me!
-Heal me of these wounds, I don't want to be consumed by this,” I say.
+I plead with the Teacher, "Please help me!
+Heal me of these wounds; I don't want to be consumed by this."

 "Forgive," he responded.